bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 OK, so yeah, So L2, I think, constructions like that, if L2 is still, you've got Alice and Bob in an L2 channel, and the only advantage is, hey, now we can not have this punishment transaction and sort of update.
 To me, that's like, that's not that interesting.
-Like, That's not the powerful part of something like this.
+That's not the powerful part of something like this.
 To me, the powerful part is, now you can maybe get multiple parties in a channel.
 And then maybe you can have more people using it, and they're all sharing a UTXO.
 So if we're limiting the UTXO set, and block size, and all that, well, at least people can have, there's 10 people sharing a UTXO and sort of making payments.